-Prospective students who have a high school diploma, its recognized equivalent or a GED are required to:
+Prospective students who have a high school diploma or a recognized equivalency certificate (GED) are required to:

 - 1. Furnish proof by providing the College with the diploma, official transcript or GED certificate, a copy of which will be placed in the student file, and - 2.
 Achieve a passing score on a nationally normed, standardized test.
 This test measures an applicant's basic skills in reading and arithmetic.
 Applicants who fail the test can be re-tested using a different nationally normed, standardized test.